vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-The V—V energy transfer process described in Knab _et al._ (1992) is the unique V—V model implemented.
+V—V energy transfer presented in Knab _et al._ (1992) is the unique V—V model implemented.
 [Similarly to the V—T model](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), it can be made collision-pair specific by switching on the <dictkey>collidingPair</dictkey> key.
-V—V energy exchange can be disabled by setting the <dictkey>relaxationType</dictkey> to <dictval>noVVEnergyTransfer</dictval>.
+V—V energy exchange can also be disabled by setting the <dictkey>relaxationType</dictkey> to <dictval>noVVEnergyTransfer</dictval>.

-In this variant of _hy2Foam_, species are split into different vibro-electronic energy pools.
+In this variant of _hy2Foam_, species are grouped into several vibro-electronic energy pools.
-This is achieved in the <dict>hTCReactions#name</dict> dictionary with the <dictkey>vibTempAssociativity()</dictkey> list.
-The list order is similar to the <dictkey>species()</dictkey> list and the integer value <dictval>0</dictval> is reserved to neutral molecules.
+This is done in the <dict>hTCReactions#name</dict> dictionary by using the <dictkey>vibTempAssociativity()</dictkey> list.
+The elements' order in <dictkey>vibTempAssociativity()</dictkey> is similar to the <dictkey>species()</dictkey> list and the integer value <dictval>0</dictval> is reserved to neutral molecules.
 For a 5-species air:

 ```c++
     species